jharwell/sierra/docs/man/sierra.rst

 - :manpage:`sierra-usage` - How to use SIERRA (everything BUT the command line interface).

-- :manpage:`sierra-platforms` - The target platforms that SIERRA currently
+- :manpage:`sierra-engines` - The target engines that SIERRA currently
   supports (e.g., ARGoS).

 - :manpage:`sierra-exec-envs` - The target execution environments that SIERRA